 Federal Solar Investment Tax Credit

-Federal Solar Investment Tax Credit is the most significant saving you will receive when you decide to go solar.
+Federal Solar Investment Tax Credit is the most significant saving you will receive when you go solar.
 This perk is also known as Investment Tax Credit (ITC).
-This tax credit is 26% of the initial cost of the solar system.
+This tax credit is 30% of the initial cost of the solar system.
 This includes installation costs and labor.
-For a solar system that will cost you $20,000 to install, you are granted $5,200 in terms of a tax credit.
+For a solar system that will cost you $20,000 to install, you are granted $6,200 in terms of a tax credit.

-The tax credit means that you can deduct 26% from the taxes that you owe to the government.
+The tax credit means you can deduct 30% from the taxes you owe to the government.
 You can remove the whole amount on the taxes due for one year.
 If you don’t pay enough, you can deduct the amount in subsequent years till you are fully compensated.

 Property Tax Exemption

 Solar EnergyInstalling solar panels in Michigan can make the value of the property rise.
-On average, installing a solar PV increases the value of a house by $15,000.
-Property taxes are set depending on the value of homes and the property they are built-in.
+On average, installing solar PV increases the value of a house by $15,000.
+Property taxes are set depending on the value of homes and the property they are built in.

-When the value of a house increases, the property taxes to be paid also increases.
-The state of Michigan passed a law that exempts solar from being included in property taxes.
-This means that you will not pay any extra taxes for having a solar system installed in your house, which adds to the total savings you receive when you go solar.
+When the value of a house increases, the property taxes to be paid also increase.
+Michigan passed a law that exempts solar from being included in property taxes.
+This means that you will not pay any extra taxes for installing a solar system in your house, which adds to the total savings you receive when you go solar.

 Net Metering in Michigan

-Net Metering allows users that have installed solar systems to continue being connected to the grid.
-When your solar panel produces more power than your household needs, the grid will adopt extra power to supply another load elsewhere.
-You receive solar credits for every amount of electricity that you send to the grid.
+Net Metering allows users who have installed solar systems to continue being connected to the grid.
+When your solar panel produces more power than your household needs, the grid will adapt extra power to supply another load elsewhere.
+You receive solar credits for every electricity you send to the grid.

 When your solar panel isn’t producing enough power, especially during the winter, or your house needs more power than your solar system can produce, you can get power from the grid.
 The solar credits earned will be used to offset your electricity bill.

-However, the Michigan Public Service Commission removed full retail net metering in the state.
-Now customers receive credit for their solar power at the power supply component, minus transmission charges.
-This means that you will be credited half of the full retail for the power you send back to the grid.
+However, the Michigan Public Service Commission removed full retail net Metering in the state.
+Now, customers receive credit for their solar power at the power supply component minus transmission charges.
+This means you will be credited half of the full retail for the power you send back to the grid.

 You must size your solar system to cater to your household’s usage and have an onsite energy storage system.